ruthmoog/learn-go-with-tests-notes/README.md

       store.Cancel()
     ```
 - Incoming requests to a server should create a Context, and outgoing calls to servers should accept a Context.
+- If you use `ctx.Value`, you’re fired
+  - The problem with `context.Values` is it's an untyped map, so you have no type-safety and you have to handle it _not containing your value_.
+  - You have to create a coupling of map keys from one module to another and if someone changes something things start breaking.
+  - if a function needs some values, put them as **typed parameters** rather than trying to fetch them from `context.Value`.
+This makes it statically checked and documented for everyone to see.
+  - It can be helpful to include information that is orthogonal to a request in a context, such as a trace id
+  - `Context.Value` should _inform_, not _control_. it's for maintainers not users.